Kimberly Bell, Ph.D.

 Designer at Stony Brook University.
 She has held other roles at Stony Brook including

-in Visual Arts from SUNY New Paltz, Master of Science in Academic Advising at Kansas
+Science in Visual Arts from SUNY New Paltz, Master of Science in Academic Advising

-Buffalo.
-She also holds a Teaching Online Certificate through Quality Matters.
-Her
+from the University at Buffalo.
+She also holds a Teaching Online Certificate through

-main research interests are in online education/quality course design, cognitive load
+Her main research interests are in online education/quality course design, cognitive

-theory/working memory, multimedia learning, evidence-based learning strategies, self-regulation,
+load theory/working memory, multimedia learning, evidence-based learning strategies,

-and academic motivation.
-You can connect with her on
+self-regulation, and academic motivation.
+You can connect with her on LinkedIn.

 Senior Instructional Designer

 Carol has taught and designed both in person and fully online courses for 10 years.